5 Amazing Shapes in Real Life

 From octagonal stops, signs, and rectangular doors to triangular roofs and circular wheel shapes are everywhere.

-Learning shapes not only helps children identify and organize visual information, but it also helps them learn skills in other curriculum areas including reading, math, and science.
+Learning shapes not only helps children identify and organize visual information, but also helps them learn skills in other curriculum areas including reading, math, and science.

 For example, an early step in understanding numbers and letters is to recognize their shape.
 Learning shapes also helps children understand other signs and symbols.